marxin/texi2rst-generated/sphinx/gcc/gcc-command-options.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: GCC command options, command options, options, GCC command

 .. _invoking-gcc:

-.. index:: GCC command options

-.. index:: command options

-.. index:: options, GCC command

 .. only:: man